 A: As Canadians, we are accustomed to having our health care paid for.
 Unfortunately, our public health care system is not designed to value quality time in prevention and education of disease through naturopathic medicine.
 When we think of our cars and understand the importance of regular oil changes and annual maintenance, it begs the question: “Do I take better care of my car, than my body?”
 What could be more important than your own physical body, mind and spirit as a vehicle through this life?

 A: Yes and no. In January of 2002, provincial subsidies for naturopathic care were discontinued.
-Currently, there is no MSP coverage unless you are on premium assistance, in which case, we can deduct $23 from your Naturopathic visits and bill MSP directly.
+Currently, there is no MSP coverage unless you are on premium assistance, in which case, teh government can reimburse a patient for $23 from your Naturopathic visit from MSP.
 Most extended health care plans (private plans) do cover Naturopathic visit fees and acupuncture (provided by your Naturopathic Doctor) while others further cover laboratory testing and intravenous therapies (this can range from 50% coverage to $500-$1000 annually, depending on your plan).
 Prescribed medications and supplements are generally not covered.
 Please check with your insurance provider prior to the visit, regarding your coverage details.
 Patients are required to pay at the time of service and then remit an invoice to their insurance provider for reimbursement.
+In some cases, we do offer direct billing for Blue Cross and select providers.
+Please ask within.

 A: In some cases, the second visit may include a physical exam to help determine a greater understanding for your health concerns.
 Arriving 5 minutes prior to the scheduled time is advised in order to provide a urine sample.
 Naturopathic physical exams are thorough and include a body composition test (weight, height, fat and muscle percentage, cellular health, etc.), a urinalysis, and a comprehensive review of all major organ systems.
 A female pelvic and breast exam may also be provided if required.
 The physical exam is concluded with a brief consultation.